 Standardized achievement tests and competency tests, as required by Ohio law, are given to Barberton students at specified grade levels.
 These tests also enable the school staff to monitor student progress and strengthen the curriculum.
-Diagnostic assessments are administered to kindergarten students as required under section 3301.0715 [3301-07.05] of the Revised Code to permit a comparison of the academic readiness of kindergarten students.
-However, no district shall be required to report to the department the results of any diagnostic assessment administered to a kindergarten student if the parent of that student requests the district not to report those results.

-VOCAL MUSIC, ART, TECHNOLOGY AND PHYSICAL EDUCATION
+VOCAL MUSIC, ART, TECHNOLOGY, FOREIGN LANGUAGE AND PHYSICAL EDUCATION